nwilson512/nwilson512.github.io/sample-works/api.md

 ### Database

-Database access is handled through the mongoose library.
-The database itself is hosted by the mlab cloud storage provider.
+A Mongoose library handles database access.
+The database itself is hosted by the Mlab cloud storage provider.
 This reduces the complexity of administration, and allows me to query the same database from both development and production versions of my API.

 ```
 // open a connection with mongoose DB at mLab.
 This is not a production solution.